akkikiki/diffuplug/dllm_plugin/README.md

 ### LLaDA (LLaDAForDiffusionLM)

-LLaDA is a latent diffusion adapted language model with similar architecture to Dream but with some differences in implementation.
+LLaDA is a latent diffusion adapted language model with architecture similar to Dream with implementation variations.

 **Configuration**: Uses `LLaDAConfig` from the model's config.json